wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 He has worked on numerous projects with different artists + companies around the UK as a dancer, beatboxer and actor, including: Pauline Mayers (Mayers Ensemble), Chris Goode & Co, Balbir Singh Dance, Jamaal Burkmar Dance, John Liron (Wolf Kid Theatre), Heather Walrond Dance + Ballet Lorent.

 #### What people have said about *Windows…*
+>*…wedded together with stunning and beautiful movement.<br>*…one of the most powerful and evocative portrayals that we had ever seen.<br>Audience members
->*…an electric performer …an engaging exploration of crucial contemporary issues.*<br>Sophie Ignatieff, Refugee Week
+>*…an electric performer …an engaging exploration of crucial contemporary issues.*<br>Sophie Ignatieff, Refugee Week Programme Co-ordinator

 #### Credits
 Written + performed by Akeim Toussaint Buck.<br>Dramaturge + co-writer: Zodwa Nyoni | Gold Dust Director: Amanda Huxtable<br>Sound: